FihlaTV/portal-widget/make-them-click/email-links/README.md

 Gets relevant data from the URL scheme

-Modifies the `data-caler_id` or `data-context` fields to pass the data to your contact center.
+Modifies the `data-caller_id` or `data-context` fields to pass the data to your contact center.

 # Use Cases
 If your website/application has one of the following, it's highly likely that you already have some e-mailings in your business processes to call your users for action :